Baqend/guide/src/index.md

 # Baqend JavaScript SDK

 Welcome to the Baqend JavaScript guide.
-If you have not jet done it [quickstart](http://www.baqend.com/#download) your private local Baqend server.
+If you have not yet done it [quickstart](http://www.baqend.com/#download) a private local Baqend server.

 ## Setup

-The SDK is packed as an UMD module, it can be used with RequireJS, browserify or without module loader.
+The SDK is packaged as an UMD module, so it can be used with RequireJS, browserify or without any module loader.
 To get started please install the Baqend SDK from [npm](https://www.npmjs.com/package/baqend) or [GitHub](https://github.com/Baqend/js-sdk/releases).
 For additional setup information visit our [GitHub page](https://github.com/Baqend/js-sdk/blob/master/README.md).